Abbas II of Persia: Ascension and regency

 In need of a regent, Abbas called for Khalifeh Soltan to serve him as the grand vizier.
 Khalifeh Soltan had been the grand vizier to both Abbas the Great and Safi, from 1623 to 1632.
 The first cleric to become the grand vizier, he was concerned with enacting the sharia, but only succeeded in the matter of prohibiting visual misrepresentations of the religious law.
 Even then, he could never eliminate the widespread habit of drinking wine, only partially controlling the habit by imposing harsh penalties.
 One of his more successful policies was the banning of prostitution.
 By his insistence, Abbas issued a firman, in which he prohibited public prostitution, although prostitutes were still allowed to work in their clients' houses.

 The death of Saru Taqi and the appointment of Khalifeh Soltan has often been considered the point when Abbas began his absolute rule and ended his regency.
-At the age of fifteen, the shah was more energetically involved in government than ever his father had been.
+At the age of thirteen, the shah was more energetically involved in government than ever his father had been.
 One of his methods to consolidate his power was centralisation.
-He confiscated Saru Taqi's familial lands as his personal estates and throughout his reign also incorporated other cities such as Hamadan, Ardabil and Kerman into the royal domain.
+He confiscated Saru Taqi's familial lands as his personal estates and throughout his reign also incorporated other cities such as Hamadan, Ardabil and Kerman into the crown domain.